edunham/slides/humanhacking/index.rst

 .. note:: put free software or open source software or project name in search,
     use safesearch

     with the caveat that there are sometimes things you didn't want to know

+        GitHub

+    IRC

+    social media

+    news articles -- it's amazing what you learn by Googling somebody -- be prepared to feel like you invaded their privacy

+    personal site/blog

+    is their hostmask or email at custom domain?

 IMAGE: stickman with binoculars?